 Decide beforehand how much budget you’ll need to allocate to meet the goals you set in Step 1.
 When push comes to shove, you may need to throw additional money at the campaign later to get it across the finish line, but stay strong and do your best to create a marketing plan that works with the budget constraints.

 Tight on budget but full on creativity?
-Check out these 7 Creative Strategies for Shoestring Budget Startup Marketing.
+Check out our Small Business Marketing Guide: From Scratch to Success.

 4. Determine Your Deadline(s)